SovereignCloudStack/k8s-gatekeeper/README.md

-# Deployment manifests for some application
+# Deployment manifests for MinIO®

+## Attributions

+OpenPolicyAgent is not affiliated with the SCS project.

 ## Repository content

-This repository is intended to include all relevant configuration and Kubernetes manifests for the deployment of some applications inside SCS.
+This repository is intended to include all relevant configuration and Kubernetes manifests for the deployment of the OpenPolicyAgent inside SCS.

 ## Repository layout